Given the recent food poisoning cases, I have serious concerns now regarding the food prepared in food establishments.

 There have been one too many cases and a fatality on top of that.

-What is more troubling is that the cases occurred not in hawker centres, where some would say hygiene standards are usually perceived to be less stringently adhered to, but at restaurants and even a five-star hotel.
+What is more troubling is that the cases occurred not in hawker centres, where some would say hygiene standards are less stringently adhered to, but at restaurants and even a five-star hotel.

 Admittedly, the hotel's investigations are still ongoing and it is too early to draw any conclusions, but Spize's lapse and indifference to food safety is extremely appalling (Spize in River Valley to shut, face charges over lapses; Dec 8).

 While hawker centres have a grading for cleanliness and hygiene, do restaurants also make their grading noticeable to patrons?